newbieYoung/Simple-Crop/README-en.md

 - Picture supports rotation at any angle.
 - Supports script, React, Vue, Wechat.
 - Supports mobile and PC.
 - Supports border judgment.
-When there is a blank in the crop frame, the picture is automatically absorbed to completely fill the crop frame.
+When there is a blank in the crop box, the picture is automatically absorbed to completely fill the crop box.
 - Touch scaling is based on the center of two fingers.
 - Has an interactive experience comparable to native clients.